 The last thing you’ll need to do to set up your moving binder is to decide which tabs will be useful for you.
 You might establish these on the fly as you receive papers related to your move, or think of important notes you don’t want to forget.

 Tabs to Include

 Here are some category ideas to consider including in your moving binder.
 What are some tabs you would add to your moving binder?
 Let us know in the comments below!

 - Open house dates and details

-- Movers contact info and invoice
+- Movers’ contact info and invoices

 - Self-storage rental information